SafwanAyyan/Calculator/README.md

 ### Unit Conversions

-You can convert units from one measurement to another.
+Convert units from one measurement to another.

 -   Usage:
     -   `convert <quantity> <from_unit> <to_unit>`